 The cyst may feel like a water-filled balloon.
 Sometimes, the cyst may break open (rupture), causing pain, swelling, and bruising on the back of the knee and calf.

-It is important to know whether pain or swelling is caused by a Baker's cyst or a blood clot.
+It is important to know whether pain or swelling is caused by a Baker cyst or a blood clot.
 A blood clot (deep venous thrombosis) can also cause pain, swelling, and bruising on the back of the knee and calf.
-A blood clot may be dangerous and requires immediate medical attention.
+A blood clot may be dangerous and requires medical attention right away.